foragepm/forage/readme.md

 - breaks if IPFS isn't running
 - silently fails if something is already running on port 8005
 - yarn only tries to load https, ignoring config (https://github.com/yarnpkg/yarn/pull/7393)
+- gets stuck when download modules with very large dependency trees

 ## IPFS notes